 Real Life [above, co-starring the irascible Harry Shearer, later of Spinal Tap fame] brilliantly spoofed the invasiveness of the camera in the verite series on PBS called An American Family (itself a forerunner to reality TV -- and which HBO, 31 years after Brooks, is now doing a docudrama about called Cinema Verite with James Gandolfini, Diane Lane and Tim Robbins.)

 I would argue that 1981's Modern Romance is his masterpiece.
 Albert plays a movie editor -- and it would be worth it alone for the sequences of him trying to salvage a crappy sci-fi movie starring George Kennedy, for a nutty director played by his TV creator buddy James L. Brooks (no relation).
 In this sequence he and the late Bruno Kirby (who did take part in When Harry Met Sally) try to please an unpleasable sound mixer (Albert Henderson), assisted by a music mixer played by Albert's brother Cliff Einstein.
-If you click through on nothing else, at least take five minutes for this:
+Sony took down the full clip, but here's a taste of the scene:

 But the true genius is his ability to nail the psychodynamics of destructive relationships.
 He spends the entire movie breaking up and reuniting with his girlfriend, played by a very game Kathryn Harrold (who, around that time, was his real-life girlfriend, and later played of Larry Sanders' long suffering wives on The Larry Sanders Show, on which Apatow also wrote).

-In this clip, his brother Bob Einstein (aka Super Dave Osborne, later on Curb Your Enthusiasm as Marty Funkhouser), sells a despondent newly single Albert some running gear.
+Click through to watch brother Bob Einstein (aka Super Dave Osborne, later on Curb Your Enthusiasm as Marty Funkhouser), sell a despondent newly single Albert some running gear.